-Beau has been gone for more than nine years now, but I still cry when I read this poem.
+Beau has been gone for many years now, but I still cry when I read this poem.
 I often think I should take it off the website, but every time I do, someone writes to tell me about their own dog and how much it meant to them to read the tribute, so I leave it.

 Good-Bye, Good Dog.
 May 1, 2006.

 Today at the rib shack I asked for a doggie bag